 The renewal of the Public Spaces Protection Order will help towards the aim of the Council to improve our public spaces, town centres and villages in the Borough.

 Executive Summary:

-Cabinet is recommended to approve the renewal the Public Spaces Protection Order -Dogs (relating to the control of dogs in the Borough of Havant) for three years (to expire at 11.59pm on 30 April 2027).
+Cabinet is recommended to approve the renewal of the Public Spaces Protection Order - (relating to the exclusion of the feeding of pigeons) for three years (to expire at 11.59pm on 30 April 2027).